google-marketing-solutions/brandalign/README.md

 ## Outcome & Impact

-With the power of Gemini BandAlign checks all guidelines against the clients text ads.
+With the power of Gemini BrandAlign checks all guidelines against the clients text ads.
 For each validation a reasoning why an ad might not adhere to a guideline will be created.
 Additionally BrandAlign will provide a new improved ad which is valid to all guidelines.
+BrandAlign works across many languages due to Gemini’s multilinguality understanding in over 100 languages like Korean, French, German, Spanish, French, Japanese, Korean, Russian, and Chinese.

 ## Client Prerequisites